 The particular difference, in my opinion, is that this one is overall quite thinner and less of a display theme.
 This font can be used in short paragraphs and still look quite good.
 It includes 4 different styles to use.

 Consider this one if you need something between a display font and a paragraph/regular text font.
+These have a very nice elegance and sleek design to them, so I recommend using it on some parts of editorial design.

 It also has a very tight kerning, so the overall message written with this font will look very blocky.